open-tale/open-tale.github.io/_docs/01-introduction.md

 potential.
 When a character grows stronger, the player **feels stronger**, being able to roll bigger dice, and sometimes more dice!

+#### Quick resolve

+Events in Open Tale resolve very quickly, which makes it a lot easier for the players and the GM to keep track of what's happening.
+This aspect of the system mitigates cases in which we forget to add this or subtract that due to something that happened ages ago.

+Conflicts that resolve quickly also bring another element into gameplay:
+**dynamism**.
+No good choice is good forever... and the same applies to bad choices.
+This encourages the players to stay tunned and always reassess their actions.

 #### A raceless and classless system

 You're free to build a character the way you want.
 Just plan out the attributes